rhysbrooks1/CS321-002-s25-team-09/README.md

 If you are not familiar with internet, IP addresses, servers and clients, please watch [this short video](https://www.youtube.com/watch?v=5o8CwafCxnU&ab_channel=Code.org)[7m] to give you sufficient background that for this project.
-If you are nt familiar with using SSH (Secure Shell), watch [this short video](https://www.youtube.com/watch?v=zlv9dI-9g1U&ab_channel=KarolCholewa)[2m] to see how it is useful.
+If you are not familiar with using SSH (Secure Shell), watch [this short video](https://www.youtube.com/watch?v=zlv9dI-9g1U&ab_channel=KarolCholewa)[2m] to see how it is useful.

-A ssh client connects to a ssh server software running on a remote system to get acess to that system.
-The ssh server tracks all access by writing the relevant information to a log file.
+A SSH client connects to a SSH server software running on a remote system to get acess to that system.
+The SSH server tracks all access by writing the relevant information to a log file.

 Log files are text files that store events, messages, and processes within a system and/or network.
 They log information from users and are used to monitor server environments.
 They can detect when a network has become compromised or is under attack.
 For example, security logs check successful and unsuccessful logins, application log failures, and other various activity within a server.
 Secure Shell (SSH) is one of the most common ways of accessing remote servers and in this project, we will use log files from a SSH server.
-Below is an example of a Secure Shell (SSH) log file that is tracking activity within the server:
+Below is an example of a Secure Shell log file that is tracking activity within the server:

 ```
 Dec 12 18:46:17 LabSZ sshd[31166]: Accepted password for suyuxin from 218.18.43.243 port 9480 ssh2